The Payments Industry Landscape: What Does It Look Like Today?

 The Payment Processing Cycle

 The payment processing cycle is complex and has a lot of moving parts.
-When a customer swipes their credit or debit card at a payment terminal, the transaction typically takes only a few seconds—but the process itself entails multiple steps and involves several players that interact with each other.
+When a customer swipes their credit or debit card at a payment terminal, the transaction typically takes only a few seconds—but the process itself entails multiple steps and involves several entities that interact with each other.
 For example, there are companies that work with the other players to process and facilitate transactions, payment processors that provide services to merchants and may facilitate moving money between banks, banks that service merchant accounts and perform the settlement process, and banks that issue credit cards to consumers.

 The Authorization Process